How Soybeans are exported

 It is a widely cultivated crop that has become a critical source of protein and oil for many countries around the world.

-The United States, Brazil and Argentina are the largest soybean exporters in the world, with China being the largest consumer.
+The United States, Brazil and Argentina are the largest exporters of soybeans in the world, with China being the largest consumer.

 It is exported in various forms, as whole grains or processed into bran or oil.